-Prepare to educate voters about deadlines for voter registration, how to find their polling locations, the logistics of early voting and vote-by-mail, and how to protect their voting rights if they encounter a problem at their polling place.
-You can always refer them to the Election Protection Hotline-866-OUR-VOTE-if their right to vote is being challenged, they face voter intimidation, or see voter misinformation.
+Prepare to educate voters about deadlines for voter registration, how to find their polling locations, the logistics of early voting and voteby-mail, and how to protect their voting rights if they encounter a problem at their polling place.
+You can always refer them to the Election Protection Hotline-866-OUR-VOTE-if their right to vote is being challenged, if they face voter intimidation, or witness voter misinformation.
 Make sure voters know that all voters who show up to the polls should cast a ballot.
 If voters are in line at the time the polls close, they must be allowed to vote.
 Encourage voters to bring a charged phone, water, or snacks to ensure they are prepared to wait in line.
 You may consider producing a "What to Bring with You" sheet so voters can gather what they need in advance.

-If there is a question about any person's identification or residency in the ward where they are voting, the voter should cast a provisional ballot that will be counted after the initial run of results.
+If there is a question about any person's identification or residency in the jurisdiction where they are voting, the voter should cast a provisional ballot that will be counted after the initial run of results.
 Provisional ballots should always be completed, especially as protection from "voter caging."
 The Brennan Center defines voter caging as, "the practice of sending mail to addresses on the voter rolls, compiling a list of the mail that is returned undelivered, and using that list to purge or challenge voters' registrations on the grounds that the voters on the list do not legally reside at their registered addresses."
 This practice largely targets low-income renters as they change addresses at higher rates than homeowners.

 You may also want to educate voters about what to expect on their ballots.
-Vote411.org offers sample ballots, which allows voters to enter their address and preview what their ballot will look like.
+OurHomes.Turbo-Vote.Org, NLIHC's nonpartisan voter registration and information platform, allows voters to enter their address and preview what to expect on their ballots.
 Consider distributing a voter guide that highlights the candidates' positions on affordable housing and any relevant ballot measures.
+Our Homes, Our Votes provides a sample voter guide at: www.ourhomes-ourvotes.org/ voter-education.
 Keep in mind that you can only inform voters about candidates' positions-you cannot endorse a candidate or present information in a way that favors one candidate over the other.
 If you do not have the capacity to create a voter guide, consider distributing voter education materials from a trusted, nonpartisan partner organization that shares your organization's values and priorities.